 Waking up, she felt the warmth of the side of the beast as the girl let out a big yawn.

-Elaine watched as the beast’s body rose and fell from it’s slow, rhythmic breathing.
+Elaine watched as the beast’s body rose and fell from its slow, rhythmic breathing.

-She noticed several scars and a few relatively fresh cuts on it’s body where the fur could no longer grow due to the damage.
+She noticed several scars and a few relatively fresh cuts on its body where the fur could no longer grow due to the damage.

 How did it get these injuries? she thought.
 Almost on cue, the feline awoke with a big yawn and a small whine.
 Elaine got a little nervous, not knowing if the attitude of the beast had changed.